What Happened to the ‘80s Hit Singing Group, Sister Sledge? See What Tore Them Apart

 The Sisters Make It Big

 Officially forming Sister Sledge in 1971, the sisters enjoyed moderate success.
 But then when they teamed up with Nile Rodgers and Bernard Edwards, known as Chic, to revamp their sound and image, they hit it big in 1979.
-Hit songs “We Are Family,” “He’s the Greatest Dancer,” “Lost in Music,” and “Thinking of You” are the result of that revamp.
+The partnership resulted in hit songs like “We Are Family,” “He’s the Greatest Dancer,” “Lost in Music,” and “Thinking of You.”

 How Nile Rogers Rebirthed Sister Sledge